Vortex-scripts/BloxyBin-Key-System/README.md

 If you want to display key information yourself, then the script will automatically pass the variable `key` into the function, which was successfully used.

-After all this setup, you would have a working key system that's integrated with the BloxyBin key system.
+After all this setup, you will have a working key system integrated with the BloxyBin key system.

 ## Bypass key